Teardrops on My Guitar: Critical reception

-"Teardrops on My Guitar" received generally positive reviews from critics, who highlighted the earnest adolescent feelings that Swift's songwriting portrays.
+"Teardrops on My Guitar" received praise from music critics for its portrayal of earnest adolescent feelings.
 Randy Lewis of the Los Angeles Times thought that the teenage sensibilities contributed to Taylor Swifts charm, and Deborah Evans Price of Billboard wrote that the lyrics had a conversational quality that made the audience easily relate to Swift as a friend.
 Perone regarded the "teardrops on my guitar" imagery as one of her most memorable lyrical details.
 NPR selected "Teardrops on My Guitar" as one of the defining songs of the 2000s decade; according to their editor, the way Swift "captures the physicality of yearning without over-selling or over-sexualizing it" recalled classic girl-group songs by the Shirelles, the Crystals, and the Cookies, and resonated with many young women.
 Jon Bream of the Star Tribune considered the song's message empowering for women.

 Reviews also praised the production.
 Price described Swift's singing voice as pure and earnest, complimented the production as sweet and tender, and wrote that the song was "destined to be a hit".
 Perone considered the arrangement simple yet effective, showcasing Swift's early abilities to draw from diverse musical styles of country, pop, and rock.
 He nonetheless described the pop radio version as "anonymous".
 Rolling Stone selected the track as an example of Swift's early success for "sounding bright-eyed but remarkably seasoned".
 Reviewing the pop radio version, Chuck Taylor from Billboard considered it a "beautiful mainstream intro" for Swift's burgeoning success, while Maura Johnston of Pitchfork wrote that it exemplified Swift's "deft melodic touch and conversational way with deeply felt emotions" that resonated with many listeners.
 Fiona Chua of MTV Asia selected "Teardrops on My Guitar" as a standout on the Asian edition of Fearless.

 Retrospective reviews of "Teardrops on My Guitar" have remained generally positive.
 The song was included in Business Insiders 2019 list of the 14 best songs written by teenagers and Teen Vogues 2016 list of the "91 Best Songs About Unrequited Love".
 Rob Sheffield of Rolling Stone considered it one of Swift's "defining early smashes", and Unterberger lauded it as an effective single with a "weeping melody", relatable lyrics, and clever title.
 Vulture's Nate Jones regarded the track as the best example of Swift and Rose's "early songwriting cheat code", highlighting how "they switch the words of the chorus around at the end of the song".
 Variety's Chris Willman dubbed it the starting point of Swift's pop success beyond country.
 Alexis Petridis of The Guardian provided a lukewarm commentary, saying that the single was well-crafted but unexceptional.
 Bratcher commented that he was "iffy" with the song's "country" labeling, but he deemed it a nice listen with relatable lyrics.